 Which means that they’re rounded to the closest accessible value.
 These rounding errors trigger one thing known as quantization distortion.
 Quantization distortion can introduce harmonics and different distortion varieties that are correlated to the unique signal.

 Dither noise is generated by switching the last bit within the data on and off at random.
 This creates a clean, low-level white noise/hiss.
 Switching this bit on and off at random randomizes the quantized error.
 As such, it decorrelates the errors from the unique signal, in turn eliminating distortion.

 At the kind of bit depths that we’re usually working with, i.e. 16-bit and 24-bit audio, this distortion is extraordinarily quiet.
-It turns into far more obvious at decrease bit depths.
-However, even at 16-bit audio resolution, it’s possible to listen to quantization error.
+It turns into far more obvious at decreased bit depths.
+However, even at 16-bit audio resolution, it’s possible to listen to quantization errors.

 This often occurs at instances when the music that would otherwise mask it is extremely quiet.

-On the very least, including dither on the right level in your project is the closest factor you will get to bettering your mix with one click on, even when it’s only a small enhancement.
+At the very least, including dither on the right level in your project is the closest factor you will get to bettering your mix with one click, even when it’s only a small enhancement.